Electrical-Extrusion/sprint-4/Objective 7 - HTTP.md

 On the surface, HTTP is a simple 'request-response' protocol.
 The client makes a request, and the server responds with an OK message code or an error message code.
 You might be familiar with the error code: 404, if you've ever seen a message like this:
 ![enter image description here](https://lh3.googleusercontent.com/hw7DDpu_ZwSxFNIWDQHGUaIV-2ZAtc-I6hLpnsKyV9qtZsPbAoW5VJuJZ_8zOIUZmSRsQNyvwXj-)
 Other important codes include 200 and 202 (OK), 201 (new resource being created), 204 (no content), 301 (moved permanently), 307 (temporary redirect), 400 (bad request), 401 (unauthorized), and 500 (internal server error).
-For a full list and explanation of these codes, see the "Status Code Definition" blog under additional resources.
+For a full list and explanation of these codes, see the "Status Code Definition" reference under additional resources.

-Under the hood, HTTP is using scripting terms - GET, POST, PUT, and DELETE.
-If you've ever used or studied REST APIs you may  be familiar with these terms, or have maybe even used them in a scripting language like Python or Javascript.
+Under the hood, HTTP is using scripting terms - GET, POST, PUT, and DELETE - to comunicate between client and server.
+If you've ever used or studied REST APIs you may  be familiar with these terms.
+You have potentially even used them in a scripting language like Python or Javascript.
 Definitions can be found below:
 |Word|Definition  |
 |--|--|
 | Get | A request for the server to 'get' a specified file or script and return it to client.   |